openeuler-mirror/isula-build/README.md

 #### Install from source.

-For compiling from source on openEuler, these packages are required on your OS:
+For compiling from source on openEuler, these packages are required on user's OS:

 - make
 - golang (version 1.15 or later)